 - Cognitive decline

-PTSD victims may also experience physical symptoms as well.
+Those suffering from PTSD may also experience physical symptoms as well.
 These could include nausea, fatigue, ulcers, and headaches.
 Prolonged stress is hard on the body, and your body can manifest negative symptoms in a variety of ways.

 PTSD may not “set in” until months or years after the traumatic event while some cases appear soon after the accident.
 Late-onset PTSD cases can be difficult in workers’ compensation because you still need to show a direct relation to a work activity.
 However, just because your symptoms are late on-set does not mean that workers’ comp is unavailable to you.